top of page

 Member

-Gian Piero Farru (born 1957), from Sardinia, Italy, has been teaching since 1981 in a technological high school in Cagliari.
+Gian Piero (born 1957), from Sardinia, Italy, has been teaching since 1981 in a technological high school in Cagliari.
 He is a member of the Order of the Journalists from Sardinia.
 Gian Piero was elected to the CEV Board in 2017 for a 4 year term.
-Since 1986 he has participated in research on the volunteering in Sardinia, he was a designer and responsible for courses in training for community workers and volunteers, and participant in numerous social initiatives.
-Founding member of the La Strada di Cagliari association and of the cooperative Il Samaritano di Arborea, he was an assistant volunteer for 13 years in the juvenile prison of Quartucciu and had positions of responsibility in various national organizations such as CSI (Centro Sportivo Italiano), MoVI (Movimento di Volontariato Italiano), Forum Terzo Settore and Libera, of which he is regional referent.
+Since 1986 he has participated in research on volunteering in Sardinia, he was a designer and responsible for courses in training for community workers and volunteers, and participant in numerous social initiatives.
+Founding member of the La Strada di Cagliari association and of the cooperative Il Samaritano di Arborea, he was an assistant volunteer for 13 years in the juvenile prison of Quartucciu and had positions of responsibility in various national organisations such as CSI (Centro Sportivo Italiano), MoVI (Movimento di Volontariato Italiano), Forum Terzo Settore and Libera, of which he is regional referent.
 Currently he is president of CSV Sardegna Solidale and is on the board of directors of CSVnet, in which he held various positions including that of vice-president (2003-2005).

 Jan Verdée